Plug and play with Grafana

 We started with developing the solution for just one business unit, the Central Department Store.

 This business unit collects intelligence from its e-commerce platforms, physical stores, as well as business analytical tools.
 Sales metrics such as product category, brand as well as discount are collected into our data pipelines and our solution displays the information as analytical dashboards on Grafana.
-Real-time monitoring means that the business unit can take corrective actions promptly if any abnormalities are detected.
+Real-time monitoring means that the business unit can take corrective actions promptly if any anomalies are detected.

 Ultimately, the real-time statistics enable business modelling and data-driven marketing strategies.
 Monitoring online search terms, order progress, and promotion over time also means that we can track and react to consumer behaviors dynamically, in order to automate marketing campaign triggers.